Online Photo of Pittsburgh

 Another See and Do Visit to Da’Burg

 A short walk from the Omni William Penn Hotel brought me to the Senator John Heinz History Center, an affiliate of the Smithsonian Institution.
-The five-story museum focuses on the 250-year Western Pennsylvania history, including families like the Westinghouses, Mellons, Fricks, Carnegies, and Heinzs as well as the inventions and contributions that made the city into what it is.
+The five-story museum focuses on Western Pennsylvania’s 250-year history, including families like the Westinghouse, Mellons, Fricks, Carnegie, and Heinzs, and the inventions and contributions that made the city what it is.

-Before the rise of steel business in Pittsburgh, it was all about the glass industry.
+Before the rise of the steel business in Pittsburgh, it was all about the glass industry.
 Western Pennsylvania was the center of innovation and the leading marketplace for the national glass industry.
-Because, by 1920, 80% of the glass made in the United States came from Pittsburgh.
+By 1920, 80% of the glass made in the United States came from Pittsburgh.

-↓ Photo from Glass: Shattering Notions, ongoing exhibit at the Heinz History Center
+↓ Photo from Glass: Shattering Notions, an ongoing exhibit at the Heinz History Center

 Bailey Reflector Company; Heinz Museum; Da'Burg

 Another See and Do Visit to Da’Burg.
 Kerosene chandelier made by the Bailey Reflector Company of Pittsburgh, c.1880 Thomas F. Bailey’s downtown company, founded in the early 1880s, advertised its “compound, silver-plated corrugated glass reflectors: as a wonderful invention for lighting churches, operas houses, halls, storerooms.”
-The company produced chandeliers fitted with oil, gas, kerosene, and, by the late 18902, electricity.
-This kerosene fired light, believed to have originally hung in the Masonic Hall in Ellwood City before being used in a church on Banksville Road, Pittsburgh, was electrified at some point in its use.
+The company produced chandeliers fitted with oil, gas, kerosene, and electricity by the late 18902.
+This kerosene-fired light, believed to have initially hung in the Masonic Hall in Ellwood City before being used in a church on Banksville Road, Pittsburgh, was electrified at some point in its use.

 Western Pennsylvania companies produced the glass used as: